Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Introduction

 This paper examines undergraduate computing instructors as a critical early case where GenAI's impact arrived to observe emergency pedagogical design in practice.
 In particular, in this setting we consider computing instructors to be lead users~\cite{vonhippelLead1986} -- users who are trying to design solutions for their own experienced needs.
 For example, computing instructors are attempting to shape student-AI interactions by creating alternative interfaces that wrap off-the-shelf GenAI tools (e.g.~\cite{kazemitabaarCodeAid2024,liffitonCodeHelp2023}), making them a potential source of need-forecasting for instructors in other domains.
 This leads to our central research question: \textbf{How do computing instructors conduct emergency pedagogical design, and what barriers do they encounter?}

 To address this question, we interviewed 13 computing instructors who had made substantial attempts to influence student-AI interactions by integrating GenAI into their course assignments, assessments, and infrastructure.
-To gauge broader patterns among a more diverse set of instructors, we also surveyed 169 computing instructors about their perspectives towards integrating GenAI tools into their courses.
-Instructors repeatedly encountered five barriers as they engaged in emergency pedagogical design: \emph{fragmented buy-in} for revising courses; \emph{policy crosswinds} from non-prescriptive institutional guidance; \emph{implementation challenges} as instructors attempt interventions; \emph{assessment misfit} as student-AI interactions are only partially visible to instructors; and \emph{lack of resources}, including time, staffing, and paid tool access.
-This study was conducted in mid-2025, about two and a half years after the initial release of well-known GenAI tools like ChatGPT and Github Copilot.
+To gauge broader patterns among a more diverse set of computing instructors, including instructors at Minority-Serving Institutions~(MSIs) and Historically Black Colleges and Universities~(HBCUs), we also surveyed 169 instructors about their perspectives towards integrating GenAI tools into their courses.
+These instructors repeatedly encountered five barriers as they engaged in emergency pedagogical design: \emph{fragmented buy-in} for revising courses; \emph{policy crosswinds} from non-prescriptive institutional guidance; \emph{implementation challenges} as instructors attempt interventions; \emph{assessment misfit} as student-AI interactions are only partially visible to instructors; and \emph{lack of resources}, including time, staffing, and paid tool access.
+This study was conducted in mid-2025, about two and a half years after the initial release of well-known GenAI tools like ChatGPT and GitHub Copilot.
 Thus, our work captures a rare moment in time where computing instructors have been able to make initial attempts to shape student-AI interactions, but approaches have not yet converged on a set of best practices.
-To spur the community to use this unique opportunity to influence how instructors approach student-AI interaction, we conclude this paper with a set of open research questions for HCI~(\sec{sec:disc-hci}) and recommendations for academic institutions and funders~(\sec{sec:disc-recs}).
+To spur the community to use this unique opportunity to influence how instructors approach student-AI interaction, we conclude this paper with a set of open research questions for HCI~(\sec{sec:disc-hci}), recommendations for academic institutions and funders~(\sec{sec:disc-recs}), and a reflection on lessons learned from emergency remote teaching that may also apply in this context~(\sec{sec:disc-ert}).

 In sum, this paper makes the following contributions:

 \begin{enumerate} \item Conceptualizing emergency pedagogical design through an empirical study of computing instructors. \item Documenting barriers that instructors encounter as they conduct emergency pedagogical design. \item Highlighting implications for HCI researchers, academic institutions, and funding agencies who wish to support instructors in adapting their courses to GenAI. \end{enumerate}